rage/cyber-security-base-19/data/index.md

 # News

+_[18.11.2019]_ The fifth and sixth part of the second course 'Security Software' is now open.
+The course consists of 6 parts.
+Click 'Part V' under 'Securing Software' on the side bar to access the content.

+_[17.11.2019]_ The third and fourth part of the second course 'Security Software' is now open.
+The course consists of 6 parts.
+Click 'Part III' under 'Securing Software' on the side bar to access the content.

 _[10.11.2019]_ The second part of the second course 'Security Software' is now open.
 The course consists of 6 parts.
 Click 'Part II' under 'Securing Software' on the side bar to access the content.